 Students study atomic theory, chemical bonding, and the structure and properties of elements and compounds.
-They explore intermolecular forces, gases, aqueous solutions, acidity and rates of reaction.
-They study equilibrium processes and redox reactions.
-They explore organic chemistry, synthesis and design to examine the characteristic chemical properties and chemical reactions displayed by different classes of organic compounds.
+They explore intermolecular forces. gases, aqueous solutions, acidity and rates of reaction.
+They equilibrium processes and redox study reactions.
+They explore organic chemistry, synthesis and design to examine the chemical properties characteristic and chemical reactions displayed by different classes of organic compounds.